Creating an OKE Worker Node Pool

 • Compartment: The compartment in which to create the new node pool.

-• Network Security Group: If you check the box to enable network security groups, click the Add Network Security Group button and select an NSG from the drop-down list.
+• Network Security Group: If you check the box to enable network security groups, select the Add Network Security Group button and select an NSG from the drop-down list.
 You might need to change the compartment to find the NSG you want.
+The primary VNIC from the worker subnet will be attached to this NSG.

 • Placement configuration